dunlapww/basic-linked-list/README.md

 [![Gem Version](https://badge.fury.io/rb/basic_linked_list.svg)](https://badge.fury.io/rb/basic_linked_list)

 # basic_linked_list
-This is a ruby gem that creates a linked list.
-The BasicLinkedList object initializes as a single node object with a pointer to the next node (which initializes as nil).
+This is a ruby gem for a linked list object.
+The BasicLinkedList object initializes with a single Node object with a pointer to the next node (which initializes as nil).
 Nodes can be appended to the BasicLinkedList using the .append method.
 Other methods included with this LinkedList are:
 - .pop : will return the value of the last node in the list and remove it from the list.
 - .includes?(<element>) : will search for the element in the list and return true/false
 - .insert(position, element) : allows you insert an element into the linked list at a position